bkxka/backtest/README.txt

-This is wangdu working on A-share quantum strategy research. testing a new process third time to test commit process fourth time to test fifth time to test sixth time to test testing how to create new branch creating a new branch is quick and simple
+This is bkxka working on A-share quantum strategy research.
+It is only used for private purposes, any contributions are appreciated but replies are not guaranteed.

+The author allows any kind of usage for users themselves, no authorization is necessary.